MrAlias/sudo/README.md

 ## Module Description

-This module attempts to provide basic management of the Sudo package and service and extended customizability of its configuration.
+This module attempts to provide basic management of the Sudo package and extended customizability of its configuration.
 The module's intent is to supports declaration of data by traditional manifests as well as via hiera.

 ## Setup